ni/semi-test-library-dotnet/Examples/source/Sequence/MultiplexedConnection/README.md

    - `ProcessSetup` calls `InitializeGenericMultiplexerSession` with `multiplexerTypeId` set to `NIGenericMultiplexer`.
    - `MainSequence` calls `OneInstrumentChannelToManySitesForOneDutPin` with `dutPinName` set to `A` and `endOfTestingRelayConfigurationName` set to `DisconnectDmmFromPinAOnAllSites`.
    - `ProcessCleanup` calls `CleanupGenericMultiplexerSession` with `multiplexerTypeId` set to `NIGenericMultiplexer`, then calls standard cleanup instrumentation.
+   - To use a different multiplexer type, pass `multiplexerTypeId` with the matching type ID from the pin map.
 5. To run the test program, click the **Start/Resume Lot** button on the TSM toolbar.